integrated-inferences/CausalQueries/CONTRIBUTING.md

   file with non-executable code chunks is constructed from these outputs.
 This workflow is handled via the `build_vignettes()` function in the package.

+  Whether you update an existing vignette or write a new one be sure to give your code chunks (particularly those producing plots) **unique** and **ìnformative** names.

   If you wish to add a new vignette please proceed as follows:

-  1. write your vignette as a R markdown file with executable code chunks + formatting in the normal fashion
+  - write your vignette as a R markdown file with executable code chunks + formatting in the normal fashion
-  2. save this file as `vignette-name.Rmd.orig` in the vignettes folder (replace `vignette-name` with your desired vignette name here)
+  - save this file as `vignette-name.Rmd.orig` in the vignettes folder (replace `vignette-name` with your desired vignette name here)
-  3. run `build_vignettes()` specifying the name of your vignette without any file extension as an optional argument i.e. `build_vignettes("vignette-name")`
+  - run `build_vignettes()` specifying the name of your vignette without any file extension as an optional argument i.e. `build_vignettes("vignette-name")`
-  4. add your vignette's name as a default in the `vignettes` argument of `build_vignettes()`
+  - add your vignette's name as a default in the `vignettes` argument of `build_vignettes()`
-  5. add your `vignette-name.Rmd.orig` to the `.Rbuildignore` file like so `^vignette-name.Rmd.orig$`
+  - add your `vignette-name.Rmd.orig` to the `.Rbuildignore` file like so `^vignette-name.Rmd.orig$`
-  6. push changes to github
+  - push changes to github

   If you wish to update an existing vignette proceed as follows:

-  1. make desired changes in the `vignette-name.Rmd.orig` file
+  - make desired changes in the `vignette-name.Rmd.orig` file
-  2. run `build_vignettes()`
+  - run `build_vignettes()`
-  3. push changes to github
+  - push changes to github